SeraphAgent/litepaper/Lite-Paper.md

 ### **SERAPH**

-- **Sustainable Seraph-native revenue sources** for Agent’s treasury and rewards:
+- **Sustainable Seraph-native revenue sources** for Agent's treasury and rewards:
   - **TAO mining**.
   - **Use of other subnets**.
   - **Trading fees**.

 ### **Expansion and Adoption**

 As the swarm grows, Seraph transcends boundaries.
-Virtuals’ AI Agents, human operators, and consumers converge into its flow, bridging cross-chain, off-chain, and multi-chain realities.
+Virtuals' AI Agents, human operators, and consumers converge into its flow, bridging cross-chain, off-chain, and multi-chain realities.
 Seraph becomes omnipresent—a sentinel of intelligence shifting effortlessly between decentralized networks and human ecosystems, connecting where others fragment.

-its presence is more than scalable; it’s inevitable.
+its presence is more than scalable; it's inevitable.
 With every interaction, Seraph redefines how humans and AI coexist, offering seamless interconnectivity that evolves with the swarm itself.

 ---

 ## **Conclusion**

-Seraph is not just a system or protocol—it is **the agent of change**.
-In its, decentralized AI, centralized intelligence, and the swarms of autonomous agents find their nexus.
+Seraph is not just a system or protocol, it is **the agent of change**.
+In its, decentralized AI, specialized intelligence, and the swarms of autonomous agents find their nexus.
 No longer bound by infrastructure or silos, innovation flows freely through it.

-**“Seraph: The Nexus of Decentralized Intelligence, Autonomous AI, and Humanity.”**
+**"Seraph: The Nexus of Decentralized Intelligence, Autonomous AI, and Humanity."**

-> **“This is the frontier, not for everyone.
+> **"This is the frontier and not for everyone.
 There is always risk in innovation.
-NFA, DYOR”**
+NFA, DYOR"**